flyingmachine/brave-clojure-web/content/concurrency.md

 and promises to make your concurrent programs a little safer.
 In this section, you'll use a macro to combine futures and promises in a slightly more complex manner.
 You might not necessarily ever use this code, but it'll show the power of these simple tools a bit more.
+It gets a little wonky with macros farther down; if that get's too crazy, just skip to the next section.

 Sometimes the best way to handle concurrent tasks is to re-serialize them.
 You can do that by placing your tasks onto a queue.
 In this